Pinterest Hidden Image

 Instructions

-• Prepare: Roughly chop the pitted dates and add them to a bowl with the boiling water.
+• Date paste: Roughly chop the pitted dates and add them to a bowl with the boiling water.
 Leave them to soak for 20-30 minutes (the harder the dates, the longer they will need to soften).
+Using a fork, mash the dates into a paste until smooth.

-Add the flour, baking powder, baking soda, and sea salt to a bowl and whisk to combine, set aside.
+• Mix dry ingredients: Add the flour, baking powder, baking soda, cinnamon, and sea salt to a bowl and whisk to combine, set aside.

-• Cream the butter and sugar: Add the butter, light muscovado, and dark muscovado sugar to a large mixing bowl, or the bowl of a stand mixer and whisk until light and fluffy, for about 3 minutes.
+• Cream the butter and sugar: Add the butter and sugar to a large mixing bowl, or the bowl of a stand mixer and whisk until light and fluffy.

 • To check the pudding is done, insert a skewer or toothpick into the center, it should come out with a few sticky crumbs on it.

-Once out of the oven, pierce several holes in the cake using a fork.
-Pour half of the toffee sauce over the cake while still hot and allow it to cool for 30 minutes
+Once out of the oven, poke several holes in the cake using a skewer or fork.
+Pour around ¾ of the toffee sauce over the cake while warm and allow it to cool for 30 minutes.

 Notes

-• Vegan butter: Take this out of the fridge to sit at room temperature for 30 mins to 1 hour.
+2. Vegan butter: Take this out of the fridge to sit at room temperature for 30 mins to 1 hour.
 Use vegan block butter NOT spreadable butter from a tub.
-I use flora plant butter or Violife Block.

 Nutrition